m-barthelemy/vapor-queues-fluent-driver/README.md

 > Sqlite will only work if you have a custom, very low number of Queues workers (1-2), which makes it useless except for testing purposes

+> Postgres: The 0.3.8 release of this package supports any current Vapor4 Fluent and `fluent-postgres-driver` release.
+>  The 1.0.0-rc.1 release relies on some recently added features in `sql-kit` and `postgres-kit` >= 2.1.0.
+If you use Postgres, until `fluent-postgres-driver` is updated to require an updated release of `postgres-kit`, **you need to add the following to your Vapor project**: `.package(url: "https://github.com/vapor/postgres-kit.git", from: "2.1.0"),`

 &nbsp;

 ## Usage

 Add it to the  `Package.swift`  of your Vapor4 project: